2016 World Series: Aftermath

+In 2024, Amazon Prime spotlighted the 2016 World Series in their documentary series 'Game 7'.

 Cubs

-The 2015–2020 Cubs had the greatest sustained run of success since the dead-ball era, but the Cubs’ teams after 2016 would fail to return to the World Series.
+While the 2015–2020 Cubs had the greatest sustained run of success since the dead-ball era, the Cubs only reached one World Series during those six seasons.
 The 2017 Cubs returned to the NLCS, but lost to the Los Angeles Dodgers in five games.
-In 2018, the Cubs finished tied with the Milwaukee Brewers for the division, but lost the tie-breaker game and were relegated to the 2018 NL Wild Card Game against the Colorado Rockies, which the Cubs would lose as well.
+In 2018, the Cubs finished tied with the Milwaukee Brewers for the division, but lost the tie-breaker game and were relegated to the 2018 NL Wild Card Game against the Colorado Rockies, which the Cubs also lost.
+They failed to qualify in the postseason in 2019 and were upset by the Miami Marlins in 2020.
+The Cubs appeared set to return to the postseason in 2023, but they lost five of their last six games and lost the last wild card spot to the Marlins by one game, despite having their first winning record since 2020.
+They did not return to the postseason until the 2025 season.